Close

 What’s your Favorite Frederik Pohl novel, Mike Resnick?

-Place holder of - 44My favorite Fred Pohl book is neither a solo novel nor one of the collaborations with Cyril Kornbluth.
-Nope, my favorite—and I re-read it every few years—is The Way The Future Was.
+Place holder of - 56My favorite Fred Pohl book is neither a solo novel nor one of the collaborations with Cyril Kornbluth.
+Nope, my favorite—and I re-read it every few years—is opens in a new windowThe Way The Future Was.
 It covers Fred’s life up to 1978, which is why it is fortunate that the subtitle is “A Memoir” and not “An Autobiography”.

 It is, of course, an extremely readable book, as all of his books are.
 But more to the point, it is an important book, for in truth only Fred and Damon Knight have written about the Futurians in depth, and it’s important to know who they were and what they were like, because except for John Campbell’s stable, they were science fiction.
 That bunch of kids and young men, most of them social maladroits, did more to shape science fiction and fandom than any other group.